hafezbazrafshan/contraction-mapping/README.md

 # The contraction mapping project

 This set of MATLAB codes numerically verify that the Z-Bus method is a contraction mapping on IEEE distribution test networks.
+Additionally, the Z-Bus load-flow and the Forward-backward sweep load-flow are also implemented.
+See also our [three-phase modeling repository](https://github.com/hafezbazrafshan/three-phase-modeling).
 If you are interested in using this material in your research, we kindly request you to cite the following publications:

 1) M. Bazrafshan and N. Gatsis, "Convergence of the Z-Bus Method for Three-Phase Distribution Load-Flow with ZIP Loads," in *IEEE Trans.
 Power Syst.*, to be published. doi:10.1109/TPWRS.2017.2703835.
 See the [arXiv version](https://arxiv.org/pdf/1605.08511.pdf).